 Anything of a fragile, valuable, or delicate nature should be properly wrapped in clean newsprint and packed densely in dishpack cartons with plenty of dunnage at the bottom and top of the carton for best protection.
 Lamp shares should be placed in appropriately sized, sturdy cartons and surrounded with dunnage to protect against crushing.
 Hanging artwork and mirrors should be carefully wrapped and safely packed in picture/mirror cartons.
-Oversized, heavy, or highly valuable artwork and sculptures often requires specialized crating by Peasley Transfer to ensure safe handling and delivery.
+Oversized, heavy, or highly valuable artwork and sculptures often requires specialized crating by Peasley Moving to ensure safe handling and delivery.
 Pillows, throws, and other soft and lightweight items should be packed in medium cartons (3.0 cu ft).
 Living Room furniture will be properly pad wrapped for protection by the moving crew and upholstered furniture will also be stretch wrapped for protection against dirt and dust.

 Dining Room Packing

 Whereas the majority of fragile glassware, china, and serving dishes are found in the Dining Room, please refer to the same guidelines outlined for fragile and delicate item packing in the Kitchen and Living Room.